 Courts look at the agreement, taking into account the age of children involved along with emotional investment in each parent.
 Work schedules, sports, and other afterschool activities are also considered.
 Convenience for each parent, too, is important when approving joint custody agreements, especially when parents do not live within close proximity to each other.

 As your Ogden joint custody attorney, it’s my duty to represent clients fairly in court.
 I am upfront and honest with all clients, and work hard to help parents maintain equal unification with their children.

-There have been certain situations were joint custody simply doesn’t work, although these are few and far between.
-My office works closely with courts, court-appointed advocates and other outside agencies as deemed appropriate to effectively represent clients wishing to begin joint legal and physical custody.
+There have been certain situations where joint custody simply doesn’t work, although these are few and far between.
+My office works closely with courts, court-appointed advocates, and other outside agencies as deemed appropriate to effectively represent clients wishing to begin joint legal and physical custody.

 Before clients enter my office, it’s important that they live by one rule: bad spouses aren’t bad parents.
 In order for joint custody to work, personal relationship issues must be put to the side.
 My office and I can hammer out parenting plans and file petitions all day, but none of them will work unless both parents have a working relationship for the benefit of their child’s development and emotional well-being.

 I’ve been both a mediation expert and family law attorney long enough to have seen many great joint custody arrangements go horribly wrong.
 The main reason these custody plans go awry involves the strength of each parent’s relationship with the other.
 Once a working relationship can no longer be achieved, children end up suffering because her love for each parent is often equal.

 I’m an Ogden joint custody attorney and negotiation expert, which allows me to help parents strengthen their bond with each other by devising a joint custody plan that not only works for the children but keeps both parents equally involved.

 If you’re looking for legal guidance in perfecting your goals of joint custody, call Emy A. Cordano today.